 Those who pretend to be voices of reason in debates surrounding pedophilia and minor attractions often advocate for pedophiles to get support in order to "recover" from their attractions.
 This is another nonsensical phrase, as pedophilia is not a disorder from which anyone requires recovery, and there is little evidence that minor attractions can be changed.
 Conversion therapy is widely understood to be both ineffective and harmful, and any mental health professional who attempts to engage in such practices would be in violation of their ethical duties.

-Some child sexual abuse (CSA) survivors describe themselves as a "victim of pedophilia," often in an effort to use their experience as an excuse to stigmatize MAPs.
+Some people describe child sexual abuse (CSA) survivors as "victims of pedophilia," often in an effort to use their experience as an excuse to stigmatize MAPs.
 As an attraction, pedophilia consists of thoughts, which have no power to inflict harm.
 Child sexual abuse is undoubtedly harmful, but it is an action, and there is no inherent connection between CSA and pedophilia or any other minor attraction.
 Calling a CSA survivor a "victim of pedophilia" is as illogical as calling a man who was raped by another man a "victim of homosexuality."
 Attractions do not abuse people, and using language that implies otherwise spreads misinformation about the causes of abuse and impedes the work of sexual violence prevention experts.

 Accurate terminology